jingibus/draw9patch/README.md

 dimensions in the hundreds of pixels can lead to self harm.

 Apart from these easy to fix flaws, it is a fine tool.
-With these flaws, it is a signifant irritation in my workflow.
+With these flaws, it is a significant irritation in my workflow.

 What This draw9patch Does Differently
 -------------------------------------